5/7/2025

 Conference Operator

 Thank you, sir.
 Ladies and gentlemen, we will now be conducting the question and answer session.
-If you would like to ask a question, please press star and then 1 on your telephone keypad.
-A confirmation turn will indicate that your line is in the question queue.
-You may press star and then 2 to leave the question queue.
+If you would like to ask a question, please press star and then one on your telephone keypad.
+A confirmation turn will indicate that your line is in the question queue. you may press star and then two to leave the question queue.
 For participants making use of speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-We will pause a moment while we assemble

 speaker